UPES Dehradun BA Admissions 2026

 Create a proper CUET 2026 study plan: Customise it according to your routine and ensure that you allot sufficient time for each subject.

 Know the CUET 2026 eligibility criteria.
 Make sure you meet all the requirements before you go on to apply for the exam.
-For example, minimum percentage required in class 12th, age limit (if any), etc.
+For example, the minimum percentage required in class 12th, the age limit (if any), etc.

 Practice the CUET mock test: Mock tests will help you familiarise yourself with the actual exam conditions, question types, time limits, etc.